FAQ

 Why doesn't the protocol just hold assets with the exchanges?

 Holding protocol backing with exchanges exposes the protocol to risks if an exchange were to limit/delay withdrawals or were to close suddenly like FTX.
-The ability to use off-exchange custody providers enables Ethena to enjoy the benefits of a disintermediation of incentives as well as the availability of collateral to trade on the most liquid markets.
+The ability to use off-exchange custody providers enables Ethena to enjoy the benefits of a disintermediation of incentives as well as the availability of backed assets to trade on the most liquid markets.

 Staked ETH yield